Get a free, no obligation personal loan quote with rates as low as 9.90%

 What can I do if I can’t afford to make my credit card payments?

-You should seek help from a credit counselling agency, which can negotiate better terms and interest rates with creditors on your behalf; they may be able to structure a more manageable payment plan for you.
-If that fails, you should consider using a consumer proposal or filing for bankruptcy.
+You should seek help from a credit counselling agency, which can negotiate better terms and interest rates with creditors on your behalf.
+They may be able to structure a more manageable payment plan for you.
+If that fails, you may consider a debt management plan, a consumer proposal, or bankruptcy.

 Mark Gregorski avatar on Loans Canada